Learn a New Language Online for Free Using Memrise

 Memrise's Pro Option

 Everything you've read about Memrise so far is completely free.
-They do offer a pro subscription for around $5 a month.
+They do offer a Memrise Pro subscription for as inexpensive as $2.50 /month, or if you plan to use it for more than a few years you might be better off getting the lifetime membership.

 Included in your subscription are grammabots, pro chats, difficult words mode, speed review, listening skills mode, video mode, and learning stats.